ZeroQI/YouTube-Agent.bundle/README.md

 Additionally, you may want to use:

 1. `--restrict-filenames`:
+   Necessary, when storing media files on Windows filesystem.
    Restrict filenames to only ASCII characters, and avoid "&" and spaces in filenames, makes the filenames slightly messy but no crash due to unsupported character.